 OSPF stands for Open Shortest Path First.
 It is a link-state routing protocol used in Internet Protocol (IP) networks.
 It is designed to efficiently route data within an Autonomous System (AS) by using the Shortest Path First (SPF) algorithm to calculate the best path for packet forwarding

-OSPF is a link-state routing protocol, meaning it maintains a map of the network topology and updates this map as the network changes.
-This allows OSPF to quickly adapt to network configuration changes, ensuring optimal data paths and minimizing the chance of routing loops
+OSPF maintains a map of the network topology and updates this map as the network changes.
+This allows OSPF to quickly adapt to network changes, ensuring optimal data paths and minimizing the chance of routing loops

-Some important concepts of the Open Shortest Path First protocol are:
+Some important concepts that you should know before learning about the Open Shortest Path First protocol are:

-7. Backup Designated Router (BDR): Takes over if the DR fails.
+● Backup Designated Router (BDR): A standby router that takes over the DR’s responsibilities if the DR fails, ensuring network stability.

-11. Link-State Database (LSDB): Database of LSAs representing network topology.
+● Link-State Database (LSDB): A collection of LSAs maintained by each OSPF router, representing the complete network topology.

-12. Autonomous System Boundary Router (ASBR): Connects OSPF to other routing domains.
+● Autonomous System Boundary Router (ASBR): A router that connects an OSPF network to other routing domains, such as BGP or RIP.

 Learn about the Difference Between OSPF ABR and ASBR